OmalleyTomas98/graphTheoryProject/README.md

 ## Conclusion
 - Overall I was pleased with the application I created and the obstacles of learning a new computing language(Python) and the many algorithms implemented/Researched such as The shunting Yard algorithm and the process of converting infix to postfix.If you apply the commands in this document and run in the correct enviroment you will be successfully able to run this program and build NFAs.

+## Resources

+- The code Implemented/Tweaked was sourced from online vidoes delivered by Dr. Ian Mcloughlin which shaped the foundation to this project.

 ## References
 - [1] Python  https://www.python.org/dev/peps/pep-0008/